In 2005, the American Cancer Society formed Smoke Free Ohio, a

 brother of Richard Celeste,

 chairman of the Health Effects Institute.
+Celeste defeated Tim Rankin

-Ohio House District 25, Dan Stewart (D-Columbus)
+Ohio House District 25, Dan Stewart (D-Columbus).
+Stewart defeated

-Ohio House District 26, Tracy Heard (D-Columbus)
+Ohio House District 26, Tracy Heard (D-Columbus).
+Heard defeated

-Ohio House District 27, Joyce Beatty (D-Columbus)
+Ohio House District 27, Joyce Beatty (D-Columbus).
+Carlton

 Ohio House District 28, James T. Raussen (R-Springdale).
 Member of